 Presumably to avoid having to defend either internalism or externalism, some philosophers simply provide a list of common “justifiers” for trust (i.e. “facts or states of affairs that determine the justification status of [trust]”; Goldman 1999, 274), which a trusting agent could take into account in deciding when to trust (Govier 1998, Jones 1996).
 The lists include such factors as the social role of the trustee, the domain in which the trust occurs, an “agent-specific” factor that concerns how good a trustor the agent tends to be (Jones 1996, 21), and the social or political climate in which the trust occurs.
 Philosophers have tended to emphasize that last factor as a justification condition for trust, and so I will describe it in some detail.

-If trust produced no goods independent of it, however, then would there be no point in trusting?
-One might say “no,” on the grounds that trust is a sign of respect for others, which makes it intrinsically worthwhile.
+However, if trust produced no goods independent of it, then would there be no point in trusting?
+One might say “no,” on the grounds that trust is (or at least can be; O’Neil 2012, 311) a sign of respect for others which makes it intrinsically worthwhile.
 This idea is closely linked to the view that trustworthiness is a virtue, which makes it intrinsically worthwhile (see The Nature of Trust and Trustworthiness).
-Trust could only be a sign of respect for others if trust were an attitude of optimism about the trustee's character: that is, if it assumed that virtue resided within this person's character.
+Trust would be a sign of respect for others if it were an attitude of optimism about the trustee’s character: that is, if it assumed that virtue resided within this person’s character.
 Moreover, trust that has intrinsic value of this sort presumably must be justified.
-If optimism about the person's character was inappropriate, then the respect would be misplaced and the intrinsic value would be lost.
+If optimism about the person’s character was inappropriate, then the respect would be misplaced and the intrinsic value would be lost.
 But I am speculating here.
 Philosophers have said comparatively little about trust being worthwhile in itself as opposed to worthwhile because of what it produces, or because of what accompanies it.
 Thus, I will say no more about the former and focus on the latter, in particular, on the goods of trust.

 Turning first to the instrumental value of trust to the trustor, some argue that trusting vastly increases our opportunities for cooperating with others and for benefiting from that cooperation, although of course we would only benefit if people we trusted cooperated as well (Gambetta 1988; Hardin 2002).
 Trust enhances cooperation (but may not be necessary for it; Cook et al 2005, Skyrms 2008).
 Because trust removes the incentive to check up on other people, it makes cooperation with trust less complicated than cooperation without it (Luhmann 1979).
 This point applies to justified trust only if trust is justified in external rather than internal ways, however (see The Epistemology of Trust).
 If trust were only justified when the trustor could produce legitimate reasons for why the trustee is trustworthy, then cooperation with justified trust would not be a whole lot easier than cooperation without it.
 That is true, at least, if having proper reasons required frequently checking up on the trustee.

-Among the specific goods that philosophers associate with trusting are knowledge and autonomy.
+Among the specific goods that philosophers associate with trusting are meaningful relationships with others (rather than simply cooperative relationships that further individual self-interest; Harding 2011), knowledge, and autonomy.
+Let me expand on the points about knowledge and autonomy.
 Philosophers writing on testimony argue that scientific knowledge (Hardwig 1991), moral knowledge (Jones 1999), or almost all knowledge in fact (Webb 1993) depends for its acquisition on trust in the testimony of others.
 The basic argument for the need to trust what others say is that no one person has the time, intellect, and experience necessary to learn, independently, facts about the world that many of us do know.
 Examples include the scientific fact that the earth is round, the moral fact that the oppression of people from social groups different from our own can be severe (Jones 1999), and the mundane fact that we were born on such-in-such a day (Webb 1993, 261).
 Of course, trusting the people who testify to these facts could only generate knowledge if that trust were justified.
 If we were told our date of birth by people who were determined, oddly, to deceive us about when we were born, then we would not know when we were born.

 Autonomy is another good that flows from trust, at least insofar as being autonomous is a skill that we acquire and exercise only in social environments where we can trust people to support it.
 Feminists in particular tend to conceive of autonomy this way—that is, as a relational, or socially-constituted, property (Mackenzie and Stoljar 2000).
-Many feminists note that sexist or oppressive social environments can inhibit autonomy and that many of the conditions necessary for autonomy (e.g. adequate options, knowledge relevant to one's decisions) can exist only with the help of people or institutions that are trustworthy.
+Many feminists note that sexist or oppressive social environments can inhibit autonomy, and some say explicitly that conditions necessary for autonomy (e.g. adequate options, knowledge relevant to one’s decisions) can exist only with the help of people or institutions that are trustworthy (McLeod 2002, Oshana 2014).
 Justified trust in others to ensure that these conditions exist is essential for autonomy, if in fact autonomy is relational.

 The kind of trust that is necessary for both knowledge and autonomy is arguably self-directed as well as other-directed.
 Keith Lehrer claims that to be able to do the epistemic work that his internalist epistemology requires of us (i.e. evaluating the truth of our beliefs and the worth of our desires), we need to trust ourselves to do this work (1997).
 Richard Foley similarly argues that to have knowledge, including knowledge acquired through others’ opinions and through our own past opinions, we need ultimately to be able to trust ourselves (2005).
 (For a related view, one that links self-trust with the “diachronic exercise of practical reason,” see Hinchman 2003).
 Trudy Govier (1993) and Carolyn McLeod (2002) both assert that to be motivated to choose and act in accordance with our own values—that is, to choose and act autonomously—we need to trust ourselves to do so.
 Although some self-trust might be better than none at all as far as knowledge and autonomy go (for no self-trust would leave us incapacitated and with no opportunity to learn from our mistakes), justified self-trust is best overall.
 Without being justified in trusting ourselves to be good epistemic or autonomous agents, we cannot be either.